Browse by Medical Category

 4. To develop new therapeutic approaches that interfere with select translation start sites and translation regulators, and manipulate specific interactions of noncoding RNAs with their targets that encode for critical cell survival regulators in cancer.
-These studies should lead to a greater understanding of the versatile role of regulatory noncoding RNAs in the persistence of cancers and to novel approaches in RNA-based therapeu-tic applications.
+These studies should lead to a greater understanding of the versatile role of noncoding RNAs and translation mechanisms in the persistence of cancers and to novel approaches in RNA-based therapeutic applications.

 View a list of publications by researchers at the Vasudevan Laboratory